joshkim3819/nocaffeine/README.md

 nocaffeine.py is a program that used my school computer's camera to count how many sips of coffee I took during a study session.

 This was my first ever python coding project, so I used a lot of articles to help me understand functionality.

+# How to use
+1. Navigate to nocaffeine.py
+2. run file
+3. CLICK "Q" ON KEYBOARD TO EXIT PROGRAM